ggmichael/craterstats/README.md

 Alternative installation method for testing purposes [here](docs/github_install.md).

-# Quick demonstration
+# Quick demonstration and try-out

-After installation, the following command will produce a series of example output plots and data, demonstrating the main features of the software.
-Plot image files are placed into the subfolder `demo/` of the current folder, while text output – including the full command lines as they could be typed to generate the output – goes to the terminal window.
+After installation, the following command will produce a series of example output plots as in the gallery, demonstrating the main features of the software.
+Plot image files are placed into the subfolder `demo/` of the current folder.

     craterstats -demo

+Visit the [Gallery](docs/gallery.md) and copy the commands to recreate some of the example plots.

 # Normal start